mtth/layer2/README.md

     internal buffers (especially in the case of replay streams, which can't rely on the PCAP dispatch call returning in time). [default: `1000`]

-Create a new readable stream from a network interface.

 ##### live.close()

 Terminate the stream.